bcgov/nr-frontend-starting-app/CONTRIBUTING.md

 ## Run this application

 Now that your environment is all set up, we can run the application.
-You can get it up and running by typing `npm run dev` in the project root directory.
+To do that, first you need to install required dependencies.
+Run `yarn install` and once is finished, you can get it up and running by typing `npm run dev` in the project root directory.

 ## Run tests